Setting measurable goals for your B2B website

 Setting Website Objectives

-Google Analytics and beyond
+GA4 and beyond

-By defining and setting your objectives and goals you can gain valuable insights into the real performance of your website.
+By defining and setting your website objectives and goals you can gain valuable insights into the real performance of your B2B website.
 The data you acquire will let you evaluate what is working, what isn’t, and where improvements should be made.

-This approach allows you to remove subjective decisions from the evolution of your B2B website and instead have a focused marketing tool based on informed decisions that you can back up with data and reports.
+This approach allows you to remove subjective decisions from the evolution of your website and instead have a focused marketing tool based on informed decisions that you can back up with data and reports.
 So next time someone asks “how’s our website doing?”, you’ll be prepared.